Massive neutrinos and cosmic composition: Discussion

 The tension between SNe and BAO distances, regardless of their calibration, cannot be reconciled by massive neutrinos, nor by any modification of physics at early times.
 Understanding why direct probes of distances over a similar range of redshifts infer different matter fractions is thus of paramount importance to arbitrate between their respective implications for neutrino masses.
 (See \cref{fig:sne-vs-bao-distances} in \cref{app:lowz-consistency} for a comparison of transverse distance measurements from SNe and BAO surveys across redshift.)
 While recent combined analyses of these SNe, BAO, and CMB datasets suggest a preference for nonstandard dark energy~\cite{DES:2024tys, DESI:2024mwx}, it is unclear whether it is driven by genuine physical features evinced by individual datasets or simply by the model's expanded freedom to superficially improve the consistency of BAO and SNe distances.
 Indeed, the preference for evolving dark energy is stronger the more the combined datasets are in tension (within \LCDM{}).

 Beyond dimensionless measures of geometry, the longer-standing tension between CMB- and distance-ladder--based inference of the Hubble constant is only worsened by massive neutrinos: the CMB's geometric degeneracy requires $h \propto (1 + f_\nu)^{-2}$ [\cref{eqn:hubble-fnu-degeneracy-cmb}], all else equal.
 Among attempts to resolve the tension with new early-time physics, modified recombination exhibits a unique interplay with massive neutrinos~\cite{Baryakhtar:2024rky}, which we discuss in \cref{sec:modified-cosmology}.
+The (milder) tension in the amplitude of structure, however, could more plausibly relate to massive neutrinos.
+References~\cite{Amon:2022azi, Preston:2023uup} suggest that this tension may arise from mismodeling of nonlinear structure (to which weak galaxy lensing surveys are sensitive), i.e., if dynamical effects suppress structure to a greater degree than assumed.
+Sufficiently heavy neutrinos could provide a natural realization of this hypothesis.